revature-13Aug18-java/code-samples-for-jeremiah_laforge/projectOne-ReimbursementSystem/README.md

 <h1> Reimbursement-System-jeremiah_laforge </h1>
 <p>
-This website is a model of a reimbursement system for the employees of Dark Owl Records in which the folowing functionality is available to the employees and managers:
+This website is a model of a reimbursement system for the employees of Dark Owl Records in which the following functionality is available to the employees and managers:
 <ul>
 <h4>Employee</h4>
 <li>